A Go-To-Market Launch I’m Proud Of

 Now it’s time to build awareness, drive engagement, and create sustained demand.
 I helped develop and execute an integrated marketing campaign strategy that connected every touchpoint across marketing and sales to deliver a cohesive, high-impact launch.

-Launch day is finally here!
-Our focus was on visibility and conversion.
-We rolled out a suite of assets and digital experiences to introduce the product to market and equip sellers with everything they needed to engage prospects.
+On launch day, we rolled out a suite of assets to introduce the product to market and equip sellers with everything they needed to engage prospects.
 A few of the assets included:

 Following the launch, we shifted to ongoing demand generation and education, building a cadence of engagement to deepen awareness and accelerate adoption: